World-class facilities to meet your research needs

 Characterization Facility (CharFac)

-The Inorganometallic Catalyst Design Center (ICDC), an U.S. Department of Energy Frontier Research Center, is devoted to computationally-guided discovery of a new class of energy-science-relevant catalytic materials and the underlying structure-function relationships that will guide further catalyst discovery.
+ICDC, an U.S. Department of Energy Frontier Research Center, is devoted to computationally-guided discovery of a new class of energy-science-relevant catalytic materials and the underlying structure-function relationships that will guide further catalyst discovery.
+Visit the ICDC website.

-A research arm of the Newton Horace Winchell School of Earth Sciences at the University of Minnesota, the Minnesota Geological Survey investigates Minnesota’s geology and provides basic geological information for the public.
+A research arm of the Newton Horace Winchell School of Earth Sciences at the University of Minnesota, the MGS investigates Minnesota’s geology and provides basic geological information for the public.
+Visit the MGS website.